shopware/shopware/adr/2023-05-10-experimental-features.md

 ```

-In addition to that, we can also mark the whole template as experimental:
+In addition, we can also mark the whole template as experimental:
 ```twig
 {# @experimental stableVersion:v6.6.0 #}
 {% sw_extends '@Storefront/storefront/page/product-detail/index.html.twig' %}